 The Speech and Language Pathologists of the Limestone District School Board continue to partner with Early Expressions, a provincially funded program serving the speech and language needs of children up to their fifth birthday living in the Kingston, Frontenac, Lennox-Addington communities.
 Names of students being discharged are shared with Board Speech and Language Pathologists by the Early Expressions lead staff.
 Following this, the continuation of service is discussed.
-Some children may be referred to other agency partners such as Community Care Access Centre or the Child Development Centre at Hotel Dieu Hospital as per PPM 81.
+Some children may be referred to other agency partners such as the Local Health Integration Network (LHIN) or Kids Inclusive at Hotel Dieu Hospital as per PPM 81.